ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 PR.EC.9.j

-Applications of fertilisers and organic manures are planned to meet but not exceed soil and crop nutrient needs.
+Applications of fertilisers and organic manures are justified and planned to not exceed soil and crop nutrient needs

 PR.EC.9.1